baobao/SearchStringInAssets/README.md

 # SearchStringInAssets

+**※Only macOS.**

 SearchStringInAssets is an Editor extension that allows you to search the UnityEditor for strings stored in a scene, Prefab, or ScriptableObject.

 ![demo](https://user-images.githubusercontent.com/144386/101299365-4da63780-3875-11eb-9b56-b2fe56d95663.gif)

+## How to Use

+Open SearchStringInAssets from `Tools > Shibuya24 > SearchStringInAssets`.

+### If Use Custom Setting

+Create setting(ScriptableObject) from `Create > Shibuya24 > SearchStringInAssets` .
+Set it in the SearchSetting of SearchStringInAssets, press the Save button to save the settings to the Editor.

 ## How to Install